 Woodland Resort sits on a peninsula on Devils Lake and has large RV sites with water and 30-amp power for only $30 per night.
 Woodland also has dock, boat, and pontoon rentals during the summer and ice house rentals when the lakes freeze over in the winter.

 A majority of the lake region area is the Spirit Lake Reservation and is owned by the Spirit Lake Tribe.
 Several campgrounds, RV parks, and resorts are also on the tribal land, including the Spirit Lake Casino & Resort with a 73 site RV park and an indoor waterslide and pool.

 Visit these lake districts & more

-Plan your trip to these lake districts and more with useful tools such as RV Trip Wizard and the RV LIFE App With GPS.
-These tools also include the useful tips and RV park reviews from Campground Reviews.
+Plan your trip to these lake districts and more with useful tools such as RV LIFE Trip Wizard and the RV LIFE App With GPS.
+These tools also include the useful tips and RV park reviews from RV LIFE Campgrounds.

 1 thought on “Take Your RV To These 5 U.S. Lake Districts”